fahrezayoviansyah/rakamin-digital-festival-data-science/README.md

 # rakamin-digital-festival-data-science
-Digital Festival by Rakamin Academy - Data Science #30

-This repository contains a portfolio of my experiences in completing Digital Festival by Rakamin Academy - Data Science
+This repository contains a portfolio of my experiences in completing Digital Festival by Rakamin Academy - Data Science #30

 ## Curriculum
 1. Data Scientist:What & Why